deekshakoul/HODLR-and-HSS-Parallelization/EHSS and EHODLR/Readme.rst

 Working
 ------------

-	1.Install python along with numpy and ctypes modules. <br />
+	1.Install python along with numpy and ctypes modules.

 	2.Compile the main file(spam.cpp) as shared library
 	::
 		g++ -fopenmp -shared -o spam.so -fPIC spam.cpp -I header/

 	3. 'spamM.py' is the python wrapper, execute it using
 	::
 		python spamM.py